Ma5onic/facebookbrute/README.md

 # facebookbrute
-Brute forces facebook account
+Brute forces facebook accounts

 To install facebookbrute all you need to do is run this command

 chmod +x setup.py && ./setup.py

-Now you need to setup the config file, you need to specify the username and wordlist after that you just run.
+Now you need to setup the config file you need to specify the username and wordlist, after that you type.

 ./facebookbrute